kkemple/scienceandmathematics.com/src/content/posts/complex-adaptable-systems-complexity-ladders-and-agency.md

 Agency requires both emerged complexity AND available energy.
 Speech demonstrates this balance.
 [Tissue mechanics constrains phoneme production to 6.7 per second](/information-theoretic-constraints-on-sociotechnical-systems).
 With 40-phoneme inventory, this yields 36 bits per second—matching observed 39 bits per second across all languages.
 The mechanical constraint (emergence from tissue structure) combines with cognitive capacity (available energy for processing) to enable communicative agency.

-Agency emerges as what biological patterns can do when operating at thermodynamic sweet spot.
+Agency emerges as what biological patterns can do when operating at the thermodynamic sweet spot.
 Bacteria navigate chemical gradients.
 Bees optimize foraging routes.
 Humans plan future actions.
 All exhibit goal-directed behavior using environmental information to modify trajectory.
-This requires sufficient emerged complexity to represent multiple possible trajectories, evaluation mechanism comparing trajectory values, and available energy to bias dynamics toward preferred outcomes.
+This requires sufficient emerged complexity to represent multiple possible trajectories, an evaluation mechanism comparing trajectory values, and available energy to bias dynamics toward preferred outcomes.
 Only biological systems at $\eta \sim 0.1$ satisfy all three requirements simultaneously.

 ## Why Lower Scales Lack Agency